 Alongside my academic career, I always wanted to share my passion for astronomy with others.
-I always think of astronomy as a gateway to introduce science to people, and show them how beautiful and useful science could be in their everyday lives.
-That’s why in the fall of 2008, with the help of a team of four colleagues, I established the global project called “StarPeace“, which aims to erase borderlines between countries in the sky by having neighboring countries hold public observation nights for locals simultaneously at the same time at two sides of the border.
-The goal is to promote Astronomy and peace amongst nations.
-Currently, more than thirty nations are members of StarPeace.
+I think of astronomy as a gateway to introduce science to people, and show them how beautiful and useful science could be in their everyday lives.
+That’s why in the fall of 2008, with the help of a team of four friends, we established a global project called “StarPeace“, which aimed to erase borderlines between countries by having neighboring countries hold public observation nights for locals at the same time at two sides of the border.
+With more than 30 nations as our members, our goal was to promote astronomy and peace amongst nations.
+The project ended its activities after 6 years in 2014.

 One of the main passions in my life is traveling.
-I have traveled to a lot of countries in Asia, Europe, and America.
-My biggest and the most adventurous travel was an expedition to Antarctica in 2007.
-It was an educational expedition offered by Students On Ice organization.
-This expedition changed my perspective toward our planet and helped me to have more respect for it.
+I have traveled to many countries in Asia, Europe, and America.
+My most adventurous trip was an expedition to Antarctica in 2007.
+It was an educational expedition offered by the Students On Ice organization.
+The expedition changed my whole perspective towards our planet and made me to have more respect towards our beautiful Earth.